stevana/stateful-pbt-with-fakes/README.md

 version](https://github.com/Rewbert/quickcheck-v1) of the library is included in the appendix of the paper and it's about 300 lines of code.

-Haskell is a pure functional programming language, meaning that it's possible at the type-level to distinguish whether a function has side-effects or not.
+Haskell and dependently typed programming languages are pure functional programming languages, meaning that it's possible at the type-level to distinguish whether a function has side-effects or not.

 Probably as a result of this, the first version of QuickCheck can only test pure functions.
 This shortcoming was rectified in the follow up paper [*Testing